HarshitaSandhu/2/README.md

 #  LOAN PREDICTION USING CONSUMER BEHAVIOUR
-Predict who possible Defaulters are for the Consumer Loans Product
+Predict who are possible Defaulters are for the Consumer Loans Product

 # About the Dataset
 1.income : Income of the user int